 Moore is the former editor and co-publisher of award-winning Punk Planet, the founding editor of the Best American Comics, and the former editor in chief of the Chicago Reader.
 She has exhibited work in the Whitney Biennial in New York; in Leipzig, Phnom Penh, Berlin, Tbilisi, Lisbon, and Vienna; and in a solo exhibition at the Museum of Contemporary Art in Chicago.
 Moore has been honored with a National Endowment for the Arts Media Arts Award, a UN Press Fellowship, a USC Annenberg/Getty Arts Journalism Fellowship, a grant from the New York State Council for the Arts, a Ragdale Fellowship, two Fulbright Scholarships, and a Yaddo residency.
 She has taught at the School of the Art Institute of Chicago, was a visiting artist at ArtCenter, and was the 2019 Mackey Chair at Beloit College.
 She currently teaches at the School of Visual Arts.

 Body Horror: Capitalism, Fear, Misogyny, Jokes, was released in an expanded second edition by Feminist Press in Spring 2023.
-My Inevitable Murder, the “true-ish crime” podcast in which she investigates her own murder in advance, was shortlisted for two Women’s International Podcast Awards and a Press Gazette Future of Media Award alongside podcasts from the London Times, BBC4, the Economist, and other smart, fully staffed, and well-funded newsrooms.
-The second season of My Inevitable Murder is supported by a New York State Council for the Arts Support for Artists grant.
+My Inevitable Murder, the “true-ish crime” podcast in which she investigates her own murder in advance, was shortlisted for two Women’s International Podcast Awards and a Press Gazette Future of Media Award.
+The second season of My Inevitable Murder is supported by a New York State Council for the Arts Support for Artists grant and the Fund for Investigative Journalism.
+Moore is the 2025 Jennifer Jahrling Forese Writer-in-Residence at Colby College.

 Audio and Video Interviews and Documentaries